Kevinisagirl/mapreduce-basic-statistics/README.md

 6. Obtain a random sample of approximately 100 colleges in which:

-a.
 Each public college is equally likely to be sampled and each private college is equally likely to be sampled.

-b.
-The sample is weighted so that in expectation there are the same number of public and private colleges in the sample.
+And the sample is weighted so that in expectation there are the same number of public and private colleges in the sample.